Frequently Asked Questions

 Other relevant laws

 Other US laws, at both the federal and state level, authorize law enforcement to compel Verizon to produce data through various types of legal process.
-A general description of the types of legal process and the types of data they can be used to compel Verizon to produce are described in Verizon’s Transparency Report and, notably, were not at issue in the Schrems II decision.
+A general description of the types of legal process and the types of data they can be used to compel Verizon to produce are described in Verizon’s Transparency Reports.

-As noted in Verizon’s United States Transparency Report, Verizon receives relatively few demands relating to our enterprise customers.
-If Verizon were to receive a Section 702 request specifically seeking the data of an enterprise customer, that request would receive thorough scrutiny in our review process.
+As noted in Verizon’s Transparency Reports, Verizon receives relatively few demands relating to our enterprise customers.
+If Verizon were to receive a Section 702 request specifically seeking the personal data of an enterprise customer, that request would receive thorough scrutiny in our review process.

-Verizon provides cloud computing and data storage services to business customers around the world, including many non-U.S. customers in data centers outside the United States.
-As we have noted in our Transparency Reports we have not received any demands from the United States government for data stored in other countries for the periods covered in those reports.
-We do not anticipate that we will receive such a demand going forward.
+Verizon provides cloud computing and data storage services to business customers around the world (including many non-U.S. customers), supported by data centers outside the United States.
+As we have noted in our Transparency Reports, we have not received any demands from the United States government for data stored in other countries for the periods covered in those reports.

-Due to the provisions of the FISA, orders of the Foreign Intelligence Surveillance Court, and/or requirements for the handling of classified information, Verizon, if it were to receive a directive under Section 702 or to otherwise be involved in national security surveillance activities described in EO 12333, would not be able to describe such activities.
+Due to the restrictions in the FISA, orders of the Foreign Intelligence Surveillance Court, and/or requirements for the handling of classified information, if Verizon were to receive a directive under Section 702 or to otherwise be involved in national security surveillance activities, it would not be able to describe such activities.

-While Verizon does not disclose the specifics of individual requests, Verizon does report on its responses to both law enforcement and national security requests in its biannual Transparency Report.
-For national security requests, our Transparency Report includes all the information we are permitted to disclose.
+While Verizon does not disclose the specifics of individual requests, Verizon does report on its responses to both law enforcement and national security requests in its biannual Transparency Reports.
+For national security requests, our Transparency Reports include all the information we are permitted to disclose.

 The same process occurs with respect to national security requests.
 In the U.S., compelled electronic surveillance under FISA is overseen by the Foreign Intelligence Surveillance Court.
 If Verizon were the recipient of a FISA order (including directives issued under Section 702), Verizon would be able to challenge the validity of the order in that Court.
 For example, the application of Section 702 is limited by the language of 50 U.S.C. § 1881a(b).
 If Verizon found that a request apparently violated one of these prohibitions, Verizon would have the option of challenging it.

-Verizon has practices and procedures in place to ensure that customer data is only disclosed to U.S. government authorities with appropriate legal access.
-Verizon’s procedures confirm that the request originates from a government agency that has the appropriate legal authority to make it.
-Verizon ensures that the government request is in the proper form (i.e. subpoena, search warrant, electronic surveillance order, etc.) for the type of data that is being requested.
-In addition, Verizon maintains appropriate controls to ensure that only data that is within the scope of the verified legal request is produced to the government.
-Every government request, whether from law enforcement or national security agencies, goes through this process
+Verizon has practices and procedures in place to ensure that customer personal data is only disclosed to U.S. government authorities with appropriate legal access.
+Verizon’s procedures include confirming that the request originates from a government agency that has the appropriate legal authority to make it.
+Verizon’s procedures also include confirming that the government request is in the proper form (i.e. subpoena, search warrant, electronic surveillance order, etc.) for the type of data that is being requested.
+In addition, Verizon maintains appropriate controls to help ensure that only data that is within the scope of the verified legal request is produced to the government.
+Every government request, whether from law enforcement or national security agencies, goes through this process.

-As part of its business, Verizon takes steps to ensure the confidentiality and integrity of its customers’ data.
+As part of its business, Verizon takes steps to ensure the confidentiality and integrity of personal data.
 With many Verizon services, customers may have the ability to further enhance security through encryption or other means.

 If you have any questions regarding this document, you can contact Verizon's Director, Privacy Policy & Compliance International at EMEAdataprotection@intl.verizon.com